 General Candidate Qualifications:

-- Committed to enrolling in high school or university in their home countries in fall 2019, following completion of the Institute;
+- be committed to enrolling in high school or university in their home countries in fall 2020, following completion of the institute;

-- Sustained high level of academic achievement, as indicated by academic grades, awards, and teacher recommendations;
+- demonstrate a high level of academic achievement, as indicated by academic grades, awards, and teacher recommendations;

-- Willing and able to fully participate in an intensive summer program, community service, and active educational travel program;
+- be willing and able to fully participate in an intensive summer program, with community service and educational travel;

 Successful applicants will be contacted via email to schedule an interview at the U.S. Embassy in Tirana.